What music activities for young children are in Music Playtime?

 Please respect copyright - the Maestro stories are owned by ©E-MusicMaestroPublishing Limited.
 They are unique to Music-Playtime and may not be copied.

 You will not find songs here that children can't sing.
 The songs are demonstrated by a child, not by an adult.
 The song accompaniments are deliberately simple because children learn more securely when they are not distracted by complex arrangements.
 In fact, children learn to sing in tune better when unaccompanied.
 I rarely use accompaniments when I'm teaching children because singing unaccompanied is easier and more spontaneous.
 Magical times like the one in the video below don't happen if everyone is constrained by waiting for the accompaniment to be found!

 Whaaat?!
 No note-reading?!
-Music Playtime helps you to teach children to associate symbols with sounds but formal notation is not required in Key Stage 1 class music.
+Music Playtime lays the foundations for notation reading by helping you to teach children to associate symbols with sounds but formal notation reading is not appropriate in class music for little children.
 Graphic notation is held by OFSTED, at this stage, to be valid as an age-appropriate introduction to relating sound to symbol.
 I believe that all children should have the opportunity to learn to read music alongside learning to play an instrument but music notation without learning an instrument (or voice) is like learning to decipher words while never reading a book.